Flathead Lake

-Flathead Lake (člq̓etkʷ, yawuʔnik̓ ʔa·kuq̓nuk) is a large natural lake in northwest Montana.
+Flathead Lake (člq̓etkʷ, yawuʔnik̓ ʔa·kuq̓nuk) is a large natural lake in northwest Montana, United States.

-The lake is a remnant of the ancient, massive glacial dammed lake, Lake Missoula of the era of the last interglacial.
+The lake is a remnant of the ancient, massive glacial dammed lake, Lake Missoula, of the era of the last interglacial.
 Flathead Lake is a natural lake along the mainline of the Flathead River.
 It was dammed in 1930 by Kerr Dam at its outlet on Polson Bay, slightly raising the lake level; the dam generates electricity.
 The hydroelectric has been owned and operated by the Confederated Salish and Kootenai Tribes since 2015.
 It is one of the cleanest lakes in the populated world for its size and type.

 Geography

-Located in the northwest corner of the state of Montana, 7 mi south of Kalispell, it is approximately 30 mi long and 16 mi wide, covering 197 sqmi.
-It is a similar size as Minnesota's Mille Lacs Lake, but smaller than Red Lake.
+Located in the northwest corner of the state of Montana, 7 mi south of Kalispell, Flathead Lake is approximately 30 mi long and 16 mi wide, covering 197 sqmi.
+It is a similar size to Minnesota's Mille Lacs Lake, but smaller than Red Lake.
 It is about half the area of San Francisco Bay (main bay).
-It is larger in surface area than Lake Tahoe, but it is much smaller in volume due to Tahoe's depth.
+It is larger in surface area than Lake Tahoe but much smaller in volume due to Tahoe's depth.
 Flathead Lake has a maximum depth of 370.7 ft, and an average of 164.7 ft.
 This makes Flathead Lake deeper than the average depths of the Yellow Sea or the Persian Gulf.
-Flathead Lake is in a scenic part of Montana, 30 mi southwest of Glacier National Park and is flanked by two scenic highways, which wind along its curving shoreline.
+Flathead Lake is in a scenic part of Montana, 30 mi southwest of Glacier National Park, and is flanked by two scenic highways, which wind along its curving shoreline.
 On the west side is U.S. Route 93, and on the east, is Route 35.

 The lake is bordered on its eastern shore by the Mission Mountains and on the west by the Salish Mountains.
 The Flathead valley was formed by the glacial damming of the Flathead River and sustains a remarkably mild climate for a region located this far north and inland; the Pacific Ocean is almost 400 mi to the west.
 The mild climate allows for cherry orchards on the east shore and vineyards for wine production on the west shore.
 There are also apple, pear and plum orchards around the lake as well as vegetables, hay, honey, nursery tree, Christmas tree, sod/turf, and wheat production bordering or near the lake.